BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/How does LAMP Platform Work.md

+---
-# How does LAMP Platform Work?
+title: How does LAMP Platform Work?
+slug: how_does_lamp_work
+---

 LAMP stands for Learn, Assess, Manage, Prevent.
 It is a measurement based care platform designed for both research and clinical use.
 The core components are the app and the dashboard.